Autism Spectrum Disorder in Children

 Some children with ASD seem to live in their own world.
 They are not interested in other children and lack social awareness.
-A child with ASD focuses on following a routine that may include usual behaviors.
-A child with the disorder also often has problems communicating with others and may not start speaking as soon as other children.
-He or she may not want to make eye contact with other people.
+A child with ASD focuses on following a routine that may include normal behaviors.
+A child with the disorder also often has problems communicating with others.
+They may not start speaking as soon as other children.
+They may not want to make eye contact with other people.

 ASD can keep a child from developing social skills.
 This is in part because a child with ASD may not be able to understand facial expressions or emotions in other people.
 A child with ASD may:

 A child with ASD may also repeat movements.
 This might be flapping their hands or rocking.
 They may also have abnormal attachments to objects.
 But a child with ASD may also do certain mental tasks very well.
 For example, the child may be able to count or measure better than other children.
 Children with ASD may do well in art or music, or be able to remember certain things very well.